 If you are new to the RV lifestyle, you have joined a fast-growing group.
-The recreation industry Association suggests that almost 8 million households in America have an RV, travel trailer or a motorhome.
+The recreation industry Association suggests that almost 8 million households in America have an RV, travel trailer, or motorhome.
 In the United States, there are about 30 million RVing enthusiasts.

 How would do feel touring the Grand Canyon?
-The Department of Interior National Park Services in the US has established that the Grand Canyon National Park has continued to amaze many due to its large size.
-It has a length of 277 miles, 18 miles width and a mile deep.
+The US Department of Interior National Park Services has established that the Grand Canyon National Park has continued to amaze many due to its large size.
+It has 277 miles, 18 miles in width and a mile deep.

 Think about the kids and pets

 If you are RVing with kids and pets, there are some things you must keep in mind.
 You should allocate enough time for outdoor activities during the day.
-Regardless of the size of your RV, even the most spacious ones can be confining and suffocating for kids as well as pets.
+Regardless of the size of your RV, even the most spacious ones can be confining and suffocating for kids and pets.

-To keep your kids from getting bored or restless in the RV, carry along items that can make them busy such as toys, games, and DVDs.
-If you know the campground that you will be spending your time on, call in advance to confirm if they allow pets.
+To keep your kids from getting bored or restless in the RV, carry items that can make them busy such as toys, games, and DVDs.
+If you know the campground you will spend your time on, call in advance to confirm if they allow pets.

 Setting up at the campground